Secrets of Public Speaking No. 5 :: Creating Effective SlidesTuesday, August 02, 2016

 Include a hashtag or twitter handle on your slide if you want it credited correctly (this still isn’t a guarantee, by the way).

 Try to avoid stock photos.
-If you don’t have your own photos to use, use photos of work by people in the room that illustrate or reinforces the point you’re trying to make.
+If you don’t have your own photos to use, use photos of work by people in the room that illustrate or reinforce the point you’re trying to make.

 Unless specifically requested by the event producers, avoid using high-res images in your slides.
 These can end up causing complications for the AV team and quality typically isn't lost in projection by using a lower resolution.